StarfallWD/reCAPTCHAv3/README.md

 By Westley Bennett, with MOST knowledge and code "stolen" from Nihar Sarkar's StackOverflow post at https://stackoverflow.com/a/55390797/7308469

-I just put this all together, centralized the code as much as possible for portability, and genericized it as much as possible.
+I just put this all together, centralized, genericized, and simplified it as much as possible (as well as wrote a custom JsonConverter so that Google's ErrorCodes could be returned back to the programmer/user!).

 License - This software is released under the Creative Commons Attribution Share Alike 4.0 International, which can be found here: https://creativecommons.org/licenses/by-sa/4.0/legalcode